imalsogreg/blog.greghale.io/posts/2024-01-20-video-reflection.md

      ffmpeg -i output.mov -i gradient.png -filter_complex "overlay=0:main_h-overlay_h" output2.mov
      ```
   1. Trim excess vertical pixels from the video, now that much of the bottom mirror is masked off.

+# Improvements

+The space between the original window and its refelction looks muddy.
+This is because the original screen
+grab included the dropped shadow from MacOS, which gets copied and flipped in the above process.
+The final
+result would be much cleaner if the space between were clear of shadows.
+And it would be more semantically
+consistent without the shadow, because the "floor" in our effect is below the screenshot (where our
+reflection lands), not behind the screenshot (where the shadow is).

+In the two versions of MacOS I'm running (Ventura and Sonoma), there is no configuration option to turn off
+this shadow.
+And I can't simply use cropping at the first preprocessing step to crop out the shadow, because
+the window is a rounded rectangle - some awkward shadow would remain in the corners.

+So I could either (a) create a masking image in gimp - a rounded-rectangle frame - matching the size of
+the screengrab window, and apply this during prepressing, or (b) perform my screen recording on a
+linux machine.